 Lastly, your campaign’s deal close rate reveals how effective your team is at making sales.

 You may also want to track average contract value.
-This is can help you tell whether the high-value accounts you’re targeting are really “high-value.”
+This can help you tell whether the high-value accounts you’re targeting are really “high-value.”
 Plus, you can compare it against the cost of acquisition to see the efficiency of your ABM strategy.

 Keeping track of the above metrics provides insightful data that can help you optimize future campaigns.
 So make sure you set up a system and document what works.